 CULTURAL IMPERIALISM is hegemonic influence over cultural production (movies, TV, music, etc.) by one culture over others.
 The culture subject to cultural imperialism is overwhelmed and overridden by the dominant culture from outside such that local traditions are lost or transformed beyond recognition The US and to a lesser degree Europe have been accused of cultural imperialism vis-à-vis most of the rest of the world.
 Japan has been accused of CI with regard to the rest of Asia (and sometimes with regard to the US).
 Smaller scale cultural imperialism can occur within countries, between ethnically dominant and minority cultures, and between the dominant culture and subcultures.

-CYBER-BALKINIZATION A notion, most associated with Cass Sunstein, that the Web leads to political Balkinization, or silo-ing, in which users seek out only news and opinion sources that echo and often intensify their already existing political views and biases.
+CYBER-BALKINIZATION A notion, most associated with Cass Sunstein, that the Web leads to political Balkinization, or silo effect, in which users seek out only news and opinion sources that echo and often intensify their already existing political views and biases.

 CYBER-ETHNOGRAPHY is the close study of online communities, using techniques derived from sociology and anthropology.
-Unlike "textual analysis" which doesn't directly involve users, CYBER-ETHNOGRAPHY employs techniques like interviews, focus groups, and participant-observation in online communities to get a more detailed sense of how users actually interact in cyberspaces.
+Cyber-ethnography employs techniques like interviews, focus groups, and participant-observation in online communities to get a more detailed sense of how users interact in cyberspaces.